arashVsh/AF-Detection-DDPM/readme.md

 # Short summary & Block diagram
-This repo is the accompanied by the paper A. Vashagh, A. Akhoondkazemi, S J. Zahabi, D. Shafie, ”Enhanced Atrial Fibrillation (AF) Detection via
-Data Augmentation with Diffusion Model,” 2023 International Conference on Electrical Engineering (ICCKE), Mashhad, Iran.
-In this project, we tried to convert a 1-D image to a 2-D image and then use a form of Diffusion Model to augment the data.
-The block diagram below depicts the big picture of what we have done.
-For more details, check out our paper.
+This repository is an accompaniment to the paper titled "Enhanced Atrial Fibrillation (AF) Detection via Data Augmentation with Diffusion Model," authored by A. Vashagh, A. Akhoondkazemi, S. J. Zahabi, and D. Shafie, presented at the 2023 International Conference on Electrical Engineering (ICCKE) in Mashhad, Iran.
+Our project aimed to enhance atrial fibrillation detection by converting a 1-D image into a 2-D image and applying a Diffusion Model-based data augmentation technique.
+The provided block diagram offers an overview of our methodology.
+For in-depth insights, please refer to our paper.

 ![Block diagram](/figures/block-diagram.png)

+# System Details
+- System Model: ASUS TUF Dash F15
+- Processor: 12th Gen Intel(R) Core(TM) i7-12650H   2.30 GHz
+- Installed RAM: 32.0 GB (31.6 GB usable)
+- Graphics Card: NVIDIA GeForce RTX 3070 Laptop GPU

 # Requirement